 School buses release some of the largest exhaust fumes of all vehicles due to the weight, the motor, and the fact that many of them are very old.
 These engines run for long periods at a time, often in large groups, and sit around the exit.
 How healthy are these heavy fumes for children?
 These fumes can easily travel through the doors, causing an accumulation of toxic chemicals in our schools.
 Fortunately, there are plenty of steps schools can take to reduce air pollution in and around the buildings.

 What Schools Can Do Today To Remove This

 1. One of the major health practices that can help with exhaust fumes is remove the idle time that buses are sitting outside the school.
 By sitting idle for about twenty minutes the bus is releasing thousands of air particles that are polluting the area.

-2. Reinforce smart driving practices, such as following at least three car lengths behind any vehicle with visible exhaust or a noticeable odor
+2. It goes without saying that kids love to have their windows open on a bus.
+Therefore, it is important for the bus driver to utilize smart driving practices, such as, following at least three car lengths behind any vehicle with visible exhaust or a noticeable odor.

 3. This may be one of the most crucial steps that needs to take precedent.
 Many of the buses school systems are utilizing are very old.
 Therefore, it is important to keep buses up to date with healthy cleaning practices and cleaner fuel options.
 To add to this, enhance the technology inside of the buses as well.